richard-sebos/articles/Aide/AID-001/2025-11-xx-AIDE-Overview.md

 9. [🧭 Conclusion](#-conclusion)

 ---

-## 🔍 Why File Integrity Still Matters

-My first exposure to the idea of file intrusion detection came in the early 2000s, when a coworker installed an open-source version of **Tripwire**.
-He used it to scan a Linux system he kept under his desk, storing the results on a read-only flash drive.
-At the time, it seemed like overkill.

-Fast forward to today, and **host-based intrusion detection** tools are a fundamental part of maintaining system integrity.
-While many administrators lean on logs for signs of intrusion, there's a deeper layer of security in tracking actual **file changes**.
-After all, if you want to catch an attacker changing your configuration or binaries, you need a tool that notices silent alterations—not just noisy events.

----

 ## 🪵 Log Files as Intrusion Detection

 Linux is excellent at logging system activity, but not all file changes are captured clearly or completely.
 Tools like `auditd` can monitor file operations, but in practice, they often generate false positives or miss subtle manipulations.